Is your asthma under control? Take the Asthma Control Test here to find out.

 Boy Playing Rugby Asthma And Exercise

-Being physically active is especially important for people with asthma, although some people are afraid it might bring on an asthma attack.
+Being physically active is especially important for people with asthma, although some people are afraid it might cause an asthma flare-up.
 However, by following some simple tips, most people can exercise free of asthma symptoms.
 Physical activity improves lung capacity, blood flow, and is calming, fulfilling and fun.

 People who are active usually find they have less asthma and cope better when they do have it.
-Sport New Zealand recommends just 30 minutes of brisk walking on most days of the week - a small price to pay for staying well!
+Te Whatu Ora Health New Zealand recommends that adults aim to do at least two-and-a-half (2½) hours of moderate physical activity or one-and-a quarter (1¼) hours of vigorous physical activity spread throughout the week - a small price to pay for staying well!
+Te Whatu Ora also provide activity guidelines for children under five years of age, children and young people (5 to 17 years), and older people (aged 65 years and over).

-Many people get more wheezy with exercise because their asthma is not as well controlled as it could be.
-See your doctor to review your medicines and ask for an Asthma Action Plan.
-Activities involving a lot of stopping and starting or a warm moist environment are less likely to trigger asthma.
-Swimming, walking, tramping, tennis, yoga, martial arts, tai chi, aerobics or team sports, are good options.
-Use your reliever inhaler before activity - take 1-2 puffs of reliever medicine just before you exercise.
+Many people get more wheezy with exercise because their asthma is not as well-controlled as it could be.
+See your healthcare practitioner to review your medicines and ask for an asthma action plan.
+Activities involving a lot of stopping and starting or that take place in a warm moist environment are less likely to trigger asthma.
+Swimming, walking, tramping, tennis, yoga, martial arts, tai chi, aerobics or team sports, are all good options.
+Use your reliever inhaler as instructed, just before you exercise.

 Be smokefree